choresh/nestjs-query-simple/examples/demo-app/README.md

 module.exports = { up, down }
 ```

-## How to fix your local MongoDb installation (cvonvert a Standalone to a Replica Set), optional, required only for tests with locks
+## How to fix your local MongoDb installation (convert a Standalone to a Replica Set), optional, required only for tests with locks
 * Run those commands to kill the MongoDB process:
   ```
   pgrep mongo